putnikproj/el-animate/README.md

    * - `restart` means that we should stop current animation and start the new one
    * - `replaceToState` means that we only replace final points of animation
    * (el-animate replaces `to` className and animation end handler). **Useful if `animation.type` is `transition`.
-   * Then animtion Then the animation continues without interruption**
+   * Then the animation continues without interruption**
    * @default 'restart'
    */
   multiCallHandling: 'block' | 'restart' | 'replaceToState';